Redirection Controller Using Reinforcement Learning: Simulation 2: RL-based Redirection Controller for Obstacle-based Environments

-Often there are various obstacles in a physical space.
-For example, furniture, such as tables and pillars, can be considered as obstacles.
-These obstacles can have a significant impact on the redirection controller, as shown in section 5.
-In this section, we compare the heuristic redirection controller and the redirection controller using RL in the physical space with obstacles.
+Often there are various obstacles in a \red{real space}.
+For example, furniture---such as tables and sofas---and pillars can be considered as obstacles.
+These obstacles can have a significant impact on the redirection controller, as discussed in Section V. In this section, we compare the heuristic redirection controller and the redirection controller using RL in the \red{real space} with obstacles.